Bosonic Quantum Gravity According to the Global One-Dimensionality Conjecture: Abstract

 \section{Abstract}

-Reduction of the Wheeler--DeWitt equation to the Klein--Gordon--Fock evolution for bosonic field by using of global bosonization to one-dimensional is proposed.
-The second quantization of the theory is carried out, and the Quantum Gravity is constructed in terms of the Fock--Bogoliubov--Heisenberg initial data operator basis.
-It is shown that this leads to understanding of mass of the bosonic field as a scaled initial data mass by one-point correlations of two bosonic fields.
+In this paper, making use of the global one-dimensionality conjecture, we discuss the reduction of the Wheeler--DeWitt quantum geometrodynamics to the Klein--Gordon equation describing the scalar bosonic particle.
+The method of second quantization in the appropriate Fock space is applied, and, employing both the Bogoliubov transformation as well as Heisenberg equations of motion, the quantum gravity is expressed as evolution of the creators and annihilators related to the initial data.
+It is shown that this procedure leads to the understanding of the boson mass, through the one-point two-boson quantum correlations, as a scaled initial data mass.\\